alwynvanwyk/arq/research-raid-1/Explorer Progress & Planning Report-3.md

 - Interviews: 2 respondents consented; being scheduled for this week (20–30 mins each).
 - Extraction Log: forum insights baseline complete; interview entries will be added as de-identified rows (e.g., “Interview #1 — DAO steward”).
 - Personas v0: outline ready; to be drafted after first 2 interviews.
-- Mutual aid session (Funding Readiness Quest): contributed ideas to support two fellow researchers (Trinity and Kent) and invited a few close collaborators to broaden perspectives while keeping the group intentionally small and focused; modeled a playful yet practical approach to rotating mutual aid aligned with ARQ goals.
+- Mutual aid session (Funding Readiness Quest): As part of my Week 3 activities, I participated in a gamified mutual aid session hosted on the Funding Readiness Quest platform, where I contributed ideas to support two fellow researchers, Trinity and Kent.
+I also evaluated nine peer submissions—excluding my own—by scoring the value of their insights for the research.
+Together, these activities modeled a playful yet practical approach to rotating mutual aid, aligning with the ARQ program’s broader goal of experimenting with new ways of distributing support and feedback among peers.
+Awesome initiative, ForkInWisdom!
-- Peer evaluations: assessed nine peer submissions (excluding my own), scoring the value of their insights for the research.

 ---